Fescue Expectations

 What to Expect from Your Fescue Lawn

 • Mow your lawn high.
-You want to keep the lawn at 3.5-4” during the hotter months.
+You want to keep the lawn at 3.5 to 4 inches during the hotter months.

-• Use Fungicides to help prevent brown patch disease.
+• Use fungicides.
 Fungicides are expensive, but they do work pretty well.
-If it is worth it to you to try and keep the lawn as nice as possible through the summer, you may want to use our fungicide program...or just wait and save your money to...
+If it is worth it to you to try and keep the lawn as nice as possible through the summer, you may want to use our fungicide program... or just wait and save your money to...

 Feel free to contact us with any questions or concerns.